bigomics/omicsplayground-doc/modules/mod7_Signature.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 With this tab it is possible to compare different experiments by correlating their fold-change signatures.
 The tab consists of three panels: **FC scatter plots**, **Similarity scores** and **FC-FC scatterplot**.

 :**FC scatter plots**:Scatter plots of gene expression foldchange values between two contrasts.
 Foldchanges that are similar show high correlation, i.e. are close to the diagonal.
-You can switch to enrichment type plots in the plot settings.
+You can switch to gsea or UMAP enrichment plots in the ``plot type`` option in the settings icon.

 	.. figure:: figures_v3/SE_fc_set.png
     		:align: center
     		:width: 30%

-:**Similarity score**: In this searchable table, users can check mean expression values and correlation scores of genes/proteins across the selected pairwise 		comparisons.
+:**Similarity score**: In this searchable table, Normalized enrichment scores (NES) and Pearson correlation (rho) of reference profiles with respect to the currently selected contrast are displayed.
+The top 100 up/down genes are considered for the calculation of rho or NES.
+The score is calculated as rho^2*NES.
+Highlighting a specific dataset will change the FC-FC scatterplot accordingly.

-:**FC-FC scatterplot**: Scatter plots of gene expression scatter values between two contrasts.
-Scatters that are similar show high correlation, i.e. are close to 	the diagonal.
-This plot is only available for studies with matched sample Ids and can be used to compare proteomics and transcriptomics datasets from the 	same samples.
-Users can select by which pairwise comparison to colour the samples via the settings icon.
+:**FC-FC scatterplot**: This plot provides a pairwise scatterplot of logFC fold-change profiles for the selected contrasts.
+The main purpose of this panel is to identify similarity or dissimilarity between selected contrasts.
+The scatter plot is interactive and shows information of each gene by hovering over it with the mouse.
+The ``logFC threshold`` can be set via the settings icon.

 	.. figure:: figures_v3/CD_gc_opts.png
     		:align: center